alexay-nesterenko/pega-streaming-framework/README.md

 1. Implement direct parameterization of XSLT-transformer function by XSD-schema as an alternative to parameterization by XML Stream rule.
 2. XSLT is an open standard, so there are a lot of visual tools available for XSLT-templates editing – both free and commercial.
 So one of the next tasks can be to integrate some free tool for XSLT-templates visual editing into Pega.

-And the last one, and from my prospective the most important extension: wrapping of Clipboard with DOM model "opens a door" for application of other XML-based technologies, like XPath or XQuery.
+And the last one, and from my prospective the most important extension: wrapping of Pega Clipboard page with DOM interfaces "opens a door" for application of other XML-based technologies, like XPath or XQuery.
 For example, next possible usage can be implementation of reusable Java-function for fast access to specific property value inside complicated Clipboard page with help of just a single XPath expression:
 <pre><code>.ClientAddress = @xpath(
   "Order/Client[FirstName = 'John']/Address/rowdata[City = 'Munich']/LineAddress"
 )</code></pre>